 It also participates in many awareness-raising and communication projects to encourage behavior patterns more in tune with the environment.

 The foundation is unique in that every project it supports is accompanied by a sponsor who is a company employee, and because it provides the expertise of employee volunteers, through Veoliaforce, to emergency and development missions.

 The Veolia Foundation makes Veolia's expertise and know-how available to the international humanitarian organizations that enlist its assistance in responding to natural disasters and promoting lasting improvements in the living conditions of the most disadvantaged people.
-It has established partnerships with a number of bodies, including the Red Cross, UNICEF and UNHCR, Médecins sans Fontières (MSF - Doctors Without Borders).
+It has established partnerships with a number of bodies, including the French Red Cross, UNICEF and UNHCR, Médecins sans Fontières (MSF - Doctors Without Borders).

-The Foundation's most recent mission was in the Philippines, where Typhoon Haiyan (Yolanda) caused widespread destruction in the center of the archipelago in November 2013, affecting some 10 million people.
-Veoliaforce teamed up with the NGO Solidarités Internationales in the area of Tacloban, the first coastal city in the typhoon's path.
+In the Philippines, Typhoon Haiyan (Yolanda) caused widespread destruction in the center of the archipelago in November 2013, affecting some 10 million people.
+Veoliaforce teamed up with the NGO Solidarités Internationales in the area of Tacloban which was, the first coastal hit by typhoon.
 Two mobile Aquaforce 500 units and a distribution system (booms and bladders) were installed on the university campus, which was turned into a temporary refugee center for a thousand people left homeless by the disaster.
 Tanker trucks were used to supply water to 3,000 people in the surrounding area and to the local hospital.
 At the request of UNICEF, volunteers also assessed the damage done by the typhoon to water treatment plants and pipes in 25 communities in and around Tacloban to prepare necessary reconstruction work.